ktmf01/flacfrontend/README.txt

 ------                          COPYRIGHT                            ------
 ---------------------------------------------------------------------------

-This file is made available under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+The source of this project, FLAC Frontend, is made available under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+The binaries are distributed WITHOUT ANY WARRANTY, including fitness for any particular purpose, either explicit or implied.

-The person who associated a work with this deed has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-However, the flac.exe and metaflac.exe binaries this project relies on (and which are usually bundled) are licensed under GPL.
+However, the flac.exe and metaflac.exe binaries this project relies on (and which are usually bundled with it) are licensed under GPL.
+For more information see COPYING.GPL.txt

 ---------------------------------------------------------------------------
 ------                             FAQ                               ------